KKae070/Watsonx.ai-AgentLab/readme.md

 ## Lab Objectives

-* Create a custom tool to access information not previously trained into an LLM
+* Use the Google tool to extract information referencing the latest informarion on the internet
 * Use the WebCrawler tool to extract information from a specific web page
-* Integrate a Python interpreter to perform complex calculations
+* Use RAG to incorporate new information into an existing agent
-* Use RAG to incorporate new information into an existing agent* Deploy an agent with a custom tool to incorporate business logic
+* Deploy an agent with a custom tool to incorporate business logic

 ## Lab Instructions